sha1n/pipelines/README.md

-// Here is what your pipeline definition might look like const pipeline = createPipelineBuilder<Job, JobState, JobContext>() .withStateRepository(new YourPersistentRepository()) .withTransitionResolver(
+// Here is what your pipeline definition might look like const pipeline = createPipelineBuilder<Job, JobState, JobContext>() .withStateRepository(new YourPersistentRepository())
+  // optional, this tells the pipeline to set the pipeline's state to this by default when a NonRecoverablePipelineError is caught
+  .withFailedState(JobState.Failed)
+  .withTransitionResolver(
     createTransitionResolverBuilder<Job, JobStats, JobContext>()
       .withTerminalStates(JobState.Completed, JobState.Failed, JobState.Cancelled)